 WAIT Uganda is a chapter of WAIT, as part of the abstinence-based international program that encourages youth to refrain from sexual acitivity until they are old enough to have relationships and get married.
-The aim is prevent youth catching sexually-transmitted illnesses, such as HIV/AIDS, and lead a healthy life!
+The aim is to prevent youth catching sexually-transmitted illnesses, such as HIV/AIDS, and lead a healthy life!

 What is WAIT Uganda?